slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### How to get wealthy (without getting lucky)

+> *"You don’t get rich by spending your time to save money; you get rich by saving your time to make money."
+-- Naval Ravikant*

+> *"Rich people stay rich by living like they’re broke.
+Broke people stay broke by living like they’re rich."
+-- Unknown*

+Making money is not about luck.

 - Learn to sell.
 Learn to build.
 If you can do both, you will be unstoppable.
-- Arm yourself with specific knowledge, accountability, and leverage.
-Specific knowledge is knowledge that you cannot be trained for.
-If society can train you, it can train someone else, and replace you.
-Specific knowledge is found by pursuing your genuine curiosity and passion rather than whatever is hot right now.
-Building specific knowledge will feel like play to you but will look like work to others.
-When specific knowledge is taught, it’s through apprenticeships, not schools.
-Specific knowledge is often highly technical or creative.
-It cannot be outsourced or automated.
+- Equip yourself with specialized knowledge, accountability, and leverage.
+Specialized knowledge is what you learn uniquely, not through standard education.
+If society can teach it to you, it can teach it to others, making you replaceable.
+You acquire specialized knowledge by following your genuine interests, not just current trends.
+While you might find it enjoyable, others may see it as hard work.
+This kind of knowledge is usually passed on through apprenticeships, not traditional schooling.
+It often involves technical or creative expertise that's difficult to outsource or automate.
-- Embrace accountability, and take business risks under your own name.
-Society will reward you with responsibility, equity, and leverage.
-The most accountable people have singular, public, and risky brands: Oprah, Trump, Kanye, Elon.
+- Embrace responsability and take business risks under your own name.
+In exchange, society might grant you more duties, ownership, and influence.
+The most accountable people usually have unique, public, and bold personal brands, like Oprah, Trump, Kanye, and Elon.
-- Pick business partners with high intelligence, energy, and, above all, integrity.
-Don’t partner with cynics and pessimists.
-Their beliefs are self-fulfilling.
+- Select partners with intelligence, energy, and, above all, integrity.
+Stay away from cynics and pessimists, as their negative beliefs can become self-fulfilling prophecies.
-- You will get rich by giving society what it wants but does not yet know how to get.
-At scale.
-Pick an industry where you can play long term games with long term people.
-The Internet has massively broadened the possible space of careers.
-Most people haven’t figured this out yet.
-Play iterated games.
-All the returns in life, whether in wealth, relationships, or knowledge, come from compound interest.
-Money is inherently neutral.
-It’s merely a vessel for the exchange of experience between two people.
-You make your money by creating experiences for others.
-- You’re not going to get rich renting out your time.
-You must own equity - a piece of a business - to gain your financial freedom.
-- Seek wealth, not money or status.
-Wealth is having assets that earn while you sleep.
-Money is how we transfer time and wealth.
-Status is your place in the social hierarchy.
-Understand that ethical wealth creation is possible.
-Ignore people playing status games.
-They gain status by attacking people playing wealth creation games.
-Money is not the cause of wealth in one’s life.
-It is the effect.
-Similarly, when people assume that money is the cause of their problems, they are actually mistaken.
-Money is usually the most noticeable effect of their problems.
-Money is a touchy subject.
-That’s because most of us, to a certain degree, associate a lot of our self-worth and identity to our job and how much money we make.
-It is, quite literally, a market valuation of our skills and competence as a person.
+- To become wealthy, offer what society wants but can't access easily, and do it at a large scale.
+Pick an industry for long-term projects with similar-minded people.
+The internet has opened up diverse career options, yet many haven't realized this.
+Focus on persistent efforts.
+In life, the most substantial gains come from building on past progress.
+Money is a tool for trading experiences.
+Create valuable experiences to build your wealth.
+- Prioritize building wealth instead of chasing money or status.
+Wealth involves owning assets that generate income without constant effort.
+Understand that it's possible to create wealth ethically.
+Don't pay attention to those who focus on status games; they often gain status by criticizing wealth builders.
+Money is a sensitive topic as many tie their self-worth and identity to their jobs and earnings, reflecting their skills and competence in the market.
+- You won't achieve significant wealth by simply trading your time for money.
+To attain financial freedom, you must have ownership or equity in a business or venture.
-- When you’re finally wealthy, you’ll realize that it wasn’t what you were seeking in the first place.
+- When you eventually attain wealth, you will realize that it wasn't your primary pursuit in the first place.

 > *"You spend the first 20 years of being rich accumulating all of this stuff.
 And then you’ll spend the next 20 years trying to get out of one thing after another to simplify your life."
 -- Peter Mallouk*